HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

 Some things are still under development for later releases.

-- There is a placeholder fix for enemies attacking with magic when they've run out of HP to cast.
-Witches are not yet able to teleport.
-The next release will address various AI fixes and features.
 - The game has only been balanced for Normal mode (hard mode results may vary).
 It is recommended to only play on Easy or Normal for now.
 - Some support conversations have been implemented while others are still placeholders.
-- Some sprites and animations have not been finalized yet and are using placeholders.
-(Axeman, Seraphim)
-- Expel is visually kind of buggy but should not affect gameplay.
+(Roughly 75% complete)
 - Some issues have been reported with Rewarp.

 #Credits